pauleveritt/react_typescript_jest/doc/chrome_debugging/index.rst

 As discussed in :doc:`../nodejs_debugging/index`, the testing and debugging under NodeJS is very productive.
 There are times, though, where you need a browser environment.
-Fortunately, PyCharm Professional can remote-control the browser's execution, letting you stay inside the IDE.
+Fortunately, the ID can remote-control the browser's execution, letting you stay inside the IDE.

 Let's see this in a simple case.
 We'll set a breakpoint in our ``label``